Ask a Question

 Riding: 5 - 6 hours

-In general, your daily routine will go as follows: After breakfast, it will be time to round up the horses from the huge pasture for the day's work.
+In general, your daily routine will go as follows: After breakfast, it will be time to round up the horses from their pasture for the day's ride.
 This part will be done by the staff with the help of a quad-bike but is a wonderful spectacle to watch.
 After a while, you'll spot the herd coming trotting up from the lake or down from the hills to the corral at the centre of the ranch.
 After meeting your horse for the week, you will be able to take part in grooming and saddling up before it's time off for a full day of riding.
-Roaming across the range, you will check the cattle, maybe help to fix damaged fences or search for missing cows & calves.
+Roaming across the range, you will check the herds, maybe help to fix damaged fences or search for missing cows & calves.
 On a normal day, you can expect to ride for between 5-6 hours per day.
 Sometimes it can be more if the work calls for it.
 The pace of the ride will vary but will be slow overall, as your horse will need to keep his energy for the long and challenging days on the ranch.

-Those who do not have much riding experience will receive basic lessons in western riding and horse handling at no extra cost.
+Those who do not have as much riding experience will receive basic lessons in western riding and horse handling at no extra cost.
 Everyone will get the opportunity to learn how to correctly throw a lasso and to work with the livestock; be it horses or cows.
 The more interest you show, the more you can learn!

 Day 8 - Saturday